 Who is this man and why is he Famous?

 The 80/20 rule is more widely known as Pareto’s Principle (I’d so love to one day have a law or a principle named after me) as it was named after the Italian economist Vilfredo Pareto.
-The general gist is very simple and is based on the principle is that there is always an unequal relationship between the effort we expend and results we obtain – roughly split as high as 80/20 in many cases.
-Pareto studied multiple examples to get to this principal and in 1906 even created a mathematical formula to prove it.
+The gist of the 80/20 rule is very simple: there is always an unequal relationship between the effort we expend and results we obtain – split as high as 80/20 in many cases.
+Pareto studied multiple examples to establish this principle and in 1906, created a mathematical formula to prove it.

-Taken as a general rule 80% of your profit will come from 20% of your customers.
-80% of your turnover may come from just 20% of your marketing – you get the idea – its pretty simple.
-He also advised that sometimes this is even higher even upwards of 95% in extreme cases.
+Taken as a general rule, 80% of your profit will come from 20% of your customers.
+80% of your turnover may come from just 20% of your marketing.
+You get the idea – its pretty simple.
+He also advised that sometimes the ratio is even higher — upwards of 95% in extreme cases.

-For small business owners who constantly complain about feeling overwhelmed and having a huge “to-do” list it’s vital that they study both their input and output and look for areas where Pareto’s principal is in effect, possibly right under their noses and begin working to apply some radical changes as quickly as possible.
+For small business owners who complain about feeling overwhelmed and having a huge “to-do” list, it’s vital that they study both their input and output and look for areas where Pareto’s principal is in effect.
+Once you’ve identified the disparity, you can begin working to apply some radical changes.

-Once you have done this check your key data.
+Once you have done this, check your key data.
 What does it tell you?
-Once you’ve identified the biggest or easiest area to improve work out a plan to eliminate or modify what is not working and concentrate on what is thus leveraging this for higher ROI in time or dollars.
+Once you’ve identified the biggest or easiest area to improve, work out a plan to eliminate or modify what is not working and concentrate on leveraging this for higher ROI in time or dollars.

 Remember to track and measure the changes to ensure that what you have changed has made a positive effect.